 - TEXSAR Update (Austin)

-In the case of the first newsletter example, I was also able to convert the original template into three tandem documents: 1) a two-fold brochure for general information and solicitation purposes; 2) a two-page special project overview for a separate mailing; and 3) a pledge card.
+In the case of the first newsletter example, I was also able to convert the original template into three tandem documents: 1) a matching two-fold brochure for general information and solicitation; 2) a two-page special project overview for a separate mailing; and 3) a matching pledge card.
 By using the same template, the color schemes, fonts, and general layouts remained the same.
 This ultimately created an attractive package of campaign documentation for the nonprofit.

 Whatever you do, always remember that regular, professional communications with your constituents make a tremendous difference to the long term success of your work.
 I have found more than most things, being kept on the “inside track” in written form – printed and via email – binds supporters to your organization.
 And that is exactly what is required to raise charitable donations large and small.